FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 Parameters include:
 - hash: Transaction Hash
-- contract _ name: optional.
+-contract _ name: optional.
 The name of the contract related to the transaction.
-If this parameter is entered, the specific content of the transaction will be parsed and returned.
+If this parameter is entered, the specific content of the transaction will be parsed and returned

 ```bash